pknell/cloud-formation-daily-test/blog.md

 #### Multi-file Support
 Both CloudFormation and Terraform support dividing a template into multiple files, however they support this differently.
-The CloudFormation support uses the concept of parent/child stacks, where the parent template references the file of the child (which then becomes a nested stack).
-Template parameters and outputs will then need to be used to pass data between the various template files.
-The parent can have multiple children, and a child could also be a parent in order to create a deeper level of nesting.
-The approach used by Terraform is that all template files in the current directory are included, and there is an "override" filename convention to specify files that are processed last that take precedence.
+CloudFormation uses the concept of [nested stacks](https://aws.amazon.com/blogs/devops/use-nested-stacks-to-create-reusable-templates-and-support-role-specialization/), where the parent template references the file of the child.
+Template parameters and outputs are then used to pass data between the various nested stacks.
+The approach used by Terraform is that all template files in the current directory are included (as a default module), and there is an "override" filename convention to specify files that are processed last and take precedence.
-Furthermore, there is a "module" concept that allows other directories to be referenced, and thus included.
-The Terraform approach is easier to work with because the developer does not need to explicitly reference each file (from the main parent) and does not need to create parameters and outputs for each data element that needs to be shared across files.
+Furthermore, [additional modules can be referenced](https://www.terraform.io/docs/modules/usage.html), and thus instantiated.
+The
+Terraform approach is easier to work with, in my opinion, because the developer does not need to explicitly reference each file (within a module) and does not need to create parameters and outputs for passing data within a module.

-Another important observation, is that using multiple files in CloudFormation requires that the files be placed into S3, whereas with Terraform they just need to exist locally (or wherever the terraform binary is executed).
-Being able to skip the step of copying files to S3 is very convenient.
-I also noticed that this is true regarding Lambda code--e.g., if I wanted to avoid embedding the Lambda NodeJS functions in the CF template, I would have needed to create a zip file for each and upload it to an S3 bucket.
-With Terraform, it was easy to just keep the code in a separate file, and use the archive plugin to zip it up when Terraform runs.
+Another important observation, is that using multiple files in CloudFormation requires that the files be placed into S3, whereas with Terraform they can be local (or there are [many other options](https://www.terraform.io/docs/modules/sources.html), including S3).
+Being able to skip the step of copying files to S3 was very convenient.
+A similar constraint also exists for the code of the Lambda functions--with CloudFormation it would have needed to be placed into S3 if it wasn't embedded within the template, whereas with Terraform it was easy to reference a local file.

 #### Development Tooling
 Terraform usage is entirely command-line based.
 I found the commands easy to work with, and output easy to understand.